Shreya-678/Metro-Data-Analysis/README.md

 c)Key visuals

    i)Card visual: Used for total responses, average satisfaction, etc, for a quick reference

    ii)Bar and Column Charts: Used throughout for comparing counts across categories (e.g., Occupation Breakdown, Top Resident    Areas, Primary Transport Mode).
 Make it easy to see which groups are largest or most active.

    iii)Pie and Donut Charts: Used for showing proportions or shares within a whole, such as the percentage breakdown of          categories.

    iv)100% Stacked Bar Charts: To show distribution within groups (e.g., Satisfaction by Gender, Gender by Occupation).
 Allowing the user to compare both totals and proportions side by side.

    v)Interactive Slicers & Filters: Enables users to narrow all visuals according to dimension (Gender, Occupation,              Education, Travel Purpose)

-(d)Business Impact & Insights

-The dashboard revealed that while 93.4% of users find the metro convenient, only 74.6% would recommend it, highlighting an 18.8% improvement gap.
+(d)Business Impact & Insights: The dashboard revealed that while 93.4% of users find the metro convenient, only 74.6% would recommend it, highlighting an 18.8% improvement gap.
 Pinpointed high-demand areas for feeder and extended services, and showed demographics with the strongest and weakest satisfaction scores, supporting strategic planning by metro operations.